-On Tuesday, September 1st the online registration will begin for the vocal competition on Mariachimusic.com.
-All students looking to audition will have until 11:59 PM CST on Thursday, October 1 to submit their registration form with their upload YouTube audition video.
+The online registration to participate in the vocal competition opened on mariachimusic.com on Sept.
+1. Students interested in submitting an audition have until 11:59 PM CST on Thursday, October 1 to register and submit a link to their YouTube video.

-- Participants must REGISTER for the Mariachi Vargas Extravaganza National Vocal Competition.
+- Participants must REGISTER for the Mariachi Vargas Extravaganza National Vocal Competition by completing the online registration form.

 - Students must be in good academic standing and be 27 years old or younger.